Our free membership, business.com+, takes the pain out of choosing new business services.

 The most crucial element of nonprofit accounting is, well, accountability.
 Unlike small for-profit companies that answer only to a handful of owners (or one owner), nonprofits have many stakeholders with varying interests, including the following:

-By handling your nonprofit’s accounting responsibly, you’ll earn the trust of donors and foundations — and more easily accomplish your goals.
+By handling your nonprofit’s accounting responsibly, you’ll earn the trust of donors and foundations — and more easily accomplish your organizational goals.

 Mike Berner contributed to this article.
 Source interviews were conducted for a previous version of this article.